Falling Down on the Falls

 Looking around, I found a couple of nice potholes where I could put my feet in the crystal clear water and cool off.
 One of the potholes didn’t look that deep, but when I stepped into it, I found that the water level came almost to my hips.
 I found myself standing on the small boulders in the bottom of the pothole that were scouring it out and making it slowly deeper—a process of many thousands of years.

 I wonder how deep this pothole is?

 Going back to where I had put my backpack I got out some snacks and just sat around nibbling on some peanuts and fig Newtons, just soaking up the sun and looking at the perfect blue sky.
 Time passed and I decided that I’d taken enough photographs and that I should pack up and continue the hike.

-My camera was sitting in its case about a foot away.
+was sitting in its case about a foot away.
 I had noticed that a number of large black flies had become entranced with the dark fabric and were swarming all over it.
 What the hell was it about that black nylon case that attracted them?
 I’ll try to find out.
 Especially because of what happened next.

 Why, it's THIS deep!

 I stood up after putting my boots back on, and reached down to pick up my camera.
 “Shoo flies,” I said, wrapping my fingers around the case.
 Uh-oh.